samueldsingh/data-engineering/interview_questions/15-oops.md

 2. **Protected (_ prefix):**
    A class member with a single underscore prefix (e.g., `_variable`) is considered protected.
 While Python does not enforce strict protection, this naming convention indicates that the variable or method should not be accessed directly from outside the class.
 It's a common convention among Python programmers.

+- The members of a class that are declared protected are only accessible to a class derived from it.
+- Data members of a class are declared protected by adding a single underscore `_` symbol before the data member of that class.

    ```python
    class MyClass:
        def __init__(self):